 The final option (level) for time-out and most restrictive (suspension) is sending the student home.
-Only the Principal or his/her designee can make this decision.
+Only the principal or his/her designee can make this decision.
 Please keep in mind that the one constant criterion for placing a student in an environment more restrictive than a preceding option (level) is the student's degree of disruptive behavior, and or threat of harm to self or other.

-Seclusion and therapeutic restraint will not be used as part of an intervention plan.
-They are only used when there is a need to address behaviors that present an immediate danger to the student or others.
+Restraint will not be used as part of an intervention plan.
+It is only used when there is a need to address behaviors that present an immediate danger to the student or others.
 They will not be used as a punishment, or to force compliance.
-Rivermont School believes that interventions for students should emphasize prevention and positive behavioral supports.
+Rivermont believes that interventions for students should emphasize prevention and positive behavioral supports.

-The student will be given the opportunity for motion, eating at normal mealtimes, and fluids and use of restrooms as needed.
+The student will be given the opportunity for motion, eating at normal mealtimes, fluids, and use of restrooms as needed.

-Staff members will be trained in the MANDT system and required to follow its philosophy of using all nonphysical, less restrictive techniques with the intent of deescalating behavior and using physical, more restrictive techniques (Seclusion and Therapeutic Restraint) only for the purpose of keeping the student and others safe.
+Staff members will be trained in the Mandt system and required to follow its philosophy of using all nonphysical, less restrictive techniques with the intent of de-escalating behavior and using physical, more restrictive techniques only for the purpose of keeping the student and others safe.
 This system effectively trains in conflict de-escalation techniques to avoid and defuse crisis and conflict situations, student violence and self-injurious behavior.
 Staff is required to be recertified annually.